SSL Diagnostics for IIS/IIS Express¶

 IIS 6 used to have a great suite of troubleshooting tools.
-One of them was for SSL related diagnostics, called SSL Diagnostics (SSL Diag or SSLDiag for short ) .
-As it was designed for IIS 6 and relied on IIS ADSI API (which is now obsolete), this tool was not made available for IIS 7 and above.
+One of them was for SSL related diagnostics, called SSL Diagnostics (SSL Diag or SSLDiag for short) .
+As it was designed for IIS 6 and relies on IIS ADSI API (which is obsolete), this tool was not made available for IIS 7 and above.

 Of course you can use the IIS 6 version if you enable IIS 6 Compatibility component on IIS 7 and above, but it would be less convenient.